RafPrograms/HaploGI/README.md

 This repository includes a [`CITATION.cff`](https://citation-file.org/) file.
 On GitHub, click the **“Cite this repository”** button near the top to get citation details in various formats.

 ---

-## Software DOI

-Please cite this software as:

-Nafikov et al., *HaploGI – Haplotyping Given Inheritance* (version 1.0.0), 2025.
-DOI: [to be added]
-*A Zenodo DOI will be provided upon release.*

----